|239.001||CITATION; METRIC IMPLEMENTATION AND STANDARDS ACT.|

 (6) "RACING" for a special racing gasoline intended to be sold for use in off-road motor vehicles; or

 (7) "SPECIAL" for gasoline blended with mineral oil or other additives and intended to be sold for use in boats, chainsaws, snowmobiles, or off-road equipment.

-(a) An identification tag placed on a storage tank containing unblended alcohol or a predominantly alcohol-based motor fuel must be marked with the word "ALCOHOL" and with the appropriate product name of the fuel stored in the tank.
+(a) An identification tag or tank collar placed on a storage tank containing unblended alcohol or a predominantly alcohol-based motor fuel must be marked with the word "ALCOHOL" and with the appropriate product name of the fuel stored in the tank.